Mariners activate two relief pitchers, Robert Dugger and Anthony Misiewicz, off COVID-19 list

 “Kikuchi was a bit under the weather for a couple days after his last start, so he was kind of out of rhythm with his throwing program,” Servais said.
 “He has a very disciplined program he likes to use building up to his starts.”

-In other minor transactions, the Mariners on Saturday:
+In other minor transactions, the Mariners:

 - Claimed LHP Daniel Zamora from the Mets.
 He last pitched in the majors in 2019, when he allowed five runs in 8 2/3 innings.